SushiLab/IMB_Amplicon_Pipeline/README.md

-# 16S pipeline from the Sunagawa Lab
+# Amplicon pipeline from the Sunagawa Lab

 ### Important updates